 - Driver: Results-driven, confident, and assertive.

 - Expressive: Enthusiastic, creative, and spontaneous.

 The importance of recognizing personality types

-When you’re trying to sell something, it’s crucial to recognize that people have different personalities and communication styles.
+When you’re trying to sell something, it’s crucial to recognise that people have different personalities and communication styles.
 If you can identify how to sell to different personality types accurately, you can tailor your approach to each one, increasing your chances of establishing a connection with your prospect.

-For example, if you’re dealing with an Analytical personality type, they may take longer to make a decision because they need to analyze all the details thoroughly.
+For example, if you’re dealing with an Analytical personality type, they may take longer to make a decision because they need to analyse all the details thoroughly.
 Alternatively, a Driver personality may make snap decisions based on their instincts, and if you don’t get to the point quickly, you may lose their attention.

 Read also: Unlocking the potential of AI tools in sales

 As mentioned earlier, there are four common personality types that you may encounter when selling: Driver, Analytical, Amiable, and Expressive.
 Let’s take a closer look at each of these and what you can do to adjust your sales pitch to sell to different personality types.